 Register and advertise open positions on Handshake.
-This web-based application connects employers to Virginia Tech students and is a fantastic tool to help you recruit from among the very best.
+This web-based application connects employers to Virginia tech students and alumni and is a fantastic tool to help you recruit from among the very best.

 Have you met John Freeborn?
 He is CNRE’s director of employer relations and he’s on a mission to connect students with their future employers.
-Opportunities include campus visits, as well as the new intensive immersive experience, where a small group of students spend one to two days at a business or nonprofit to learn about everything from the future of the industry to the culture of the organization.
+Opportunities include campus visits, webinars, and internships, as well as the Day in the Life program, where a small group of students spend one to two days at a business or nonprofit to learn about everything from the future of the industry to the culture of the organization.

 If you have questions or are interested, email John Freeborn, director of employer relations.

-CNRE’s director of recruitment travels the eastern seaboard to recruit high school and transfer students for all of our degree programs, but he’s only one person and could use your help.
+CNRE’s director of recruitment travels the east coast to recruit high school and transfer students for all of our degree programs, but he could use your help.
 If you like talking with prospective students and parents about your college experience and career, you’ve got this!
 We also need people with connections to high school science teachers and advisors.